 So for my pocket go-bag, I needed a handful of items that I would need when going out for the day or longer, but not if I’m puttering around or running an errand.
 Here’s what’s in mine.

-In the outside mesh pocket for easy access, I carry not one, but two Anker 1-foot lightning cables to charge my iPhone and perhaps my iPad.
+In the outside mesh pocket for easy access, I carry not one, but two Anker 1-foot lightning cables to charge my iPhone.
 The Anker cables are sturdy and short.
 There’s also a lightning-to-headphone adapter, which I almost never use since I have AirPods, but it’s there just in case.
 I also have an inexpensive disposable lighter for emergencies and a small eyeglass screwdriver.
 There’s also a few business cards and personal calling cards.

 And finally in the sleeve that’s designed for a notepad, I keep the Anker PowerCore Slim 5000 Portable Charger just in case I need to recharge my iPhone on the go.
 It fits perfectly in the sleeve as if it were designed for it.
 And its flat profile means the bag is not bulky.